 During our stay we enjoyed many lazy brunches, with freshly squeezed orange juice and traditional Spanish pastries, long lunches with fresh fish and beautiful salads, late dinners with tapas, crusty bread with olive oil and balsamic dip, and an array of scrumptious tarts, ice creams and churros for our sweet treats.

-We then went to Soller, Pollenca (old town), Boquer Valley, “Parc Natural de Mondrago” and Campos, where I had the best tuna steak I have EVER eaten at a grill called "Moli de Vent" and we also visited the town's main beach - Es Trenc - which was a more family and feet friendly coastline.
+We then went to Soller, Pollenca (the Old Town), Boquer Valley, “Parc Natural de Mondrago” and Campos, where I had the best "Tuna Steak" I have EVER eaten at a grill called "Moli de Vent" and we also visited the town's main beach - Es Trenc - which was a more family and feet friendly coastline.

-Last on our wish list was to attend our lovely family friends’ wedding.
-I was fortunate enough to capture different angles throughout the day, working with their main photographer, who was utterly lovely and a pleasure to be teamed with.
-However, she had to leave before their meal, so the speeches, first dance, cake cutting and dancing shots were all on me.
+The last thing on our wish list was to attend our lovely Family Friends’ Wedding.
+I was fortunate enough to capture different angles throughout the day, working with their main Photographer, who was utterly lovely and a pleasure to be teamed with.
+However, she had to leave before their meal, so the Speeches, First Dance, Cake cutting and Dancing Shots were all on me.
 I loved every second of it!
 And I even got to be a guest after 10pm, dancing with my loved ones in The Yacht Club Cala D’Or – what more could you ask for?!
-If you're planning a Destination Wedding and need a photographer please do get in touch, and we can have a chin-wag.